wright-benjamin-1701/coding-agent/README.md

 🤖 > analyze the architecture dependencies
 🤖 > generate tests for my_module.py
 🤖 > create comprehensive tests for the User class
+🤖 > move user_service.py to services/user_service.py
+🤖 > relocate all auth files to the auth/ directory
 ```

 ## Architecture